BLOWN: A Blockchain Protocol for Single-Hop Wireless Networks under Adversarial SINR: Related Work

 \textbf{Summary.} A common drawback of proof of physical resources lies in their prohibitively large demands of physical resources such as high computational power, storage, energy, or specific hardware, of which devices in wireless networks are notoriously limited; on the other hand, proof of virtual resources might encounter centralization problems caused by the over-powerful validators or authorities.
+Even though honest nodes without high power would not harm a blockchain, it is possible for a malicious node (e.g., an honest node that has been hacked) to launch attacks freely if we do not take any measure to restrict the over-powerful nodes.
 Additionally, message-passing protocols always incur a significant amount of message exchanges leading to non-trivial communication overhead.
-Most notably, almost all existing works mentioned above were developed for the Internet resting on the close medium with sufficient bandwidth where jamming is not an issue; thus they are insufficient in addressing problems of limited bandwidths and jamming attacks arisen from the open nature of wireless communications.
-Motivated by these observations, in this paper we propose BLOWN, a wireless blockchain protocol that relies on the newly-developed PoC to seamlessly integrate wireless communications with blockchain consensus while guaranteeing persistence and liveness, the two critical security properties of blockchain, to counter jamming and various blockchain-specific attacks.
+Existing message-passing protocols need to exchange at least $O(N)$ messages for consensus.
+When being applied in wireless settings, these protocols need the support of basic wireless networking functions such as CSMA/CA for contention control.
+If considering the message overhead of the underlying MAC protocols, their message overhead is even higher, especially in dense wireless networks.
+Most notably, almost all existing works mentioned above were developed for the Internet resting on the closed medium (e.g., fiber) with sufficient bandwidth where jamming is not an issue.
+However, existing blockchain protocols are vulnerable to jamming attacks in wireless networks.

+Motivated by these observations, in this paper we propose BLOWN, a wireless blockchain protocol that relies on a newly-developed PoC to seamlessly integrate wireless communications with blockchain consensus while guaranteeing persistence and liveness, the two critical security properties of blockchain, to counter jamming and Sybil attacks.